IBM/knative101-eventing/step3/README.md

     name: default
 ```

-Please pay attention to the `SINK` specifying the default broker in the `spec` of this CronJobSource.
+Please pay attention to the `SINK` which refer to the default broker.

 Create the cron job event source by applying this file:
 ```text